 This is very important!
 Do not believe the advertising hype that tells you a box 3ft x 4ft will hold 6 chickens.
 Technically it will, but not if you want happy and healthy hens.

-If this coop is going to be a summer only coop and has an extensive run, or the girls free range, then less room in the coop is ok since they will be sleeping or laying eggs only.
+If this coop is going to be summer-only and has an extensive run or the girls free range, then less room in the coop is ok since they will be sleeping or laying eggs only.

 How much room in the run?
-Experts advise 8 square foot per standard bird and 4 per bantam.
+Experts advise 8 square feet per standard bird and 4 per bantam.
 Bantams are easier to accommodate since they like to fly.

-You can put up a few perches for them and it will increase their useable space.
+You can put up a few perches for them, increasing their useable space.

 Mobile or Static Coop?

-You can move it around every few days to prevent barren, bald spots appearing in your yard.
+You can move it around every few days to prevent barren bald spots from appearing in your yard.

-Static coops are nice in that once you set it up you can leave it in place and not worry about it.
+Static coops are nice because once you set it up, you can leave it in place and not worry about it.

-As an example – if you live in an area that gets cold winds from the North, setting the coop against a wall or building that will mitigate the winds will help to keep your birds warm in the colder months.
+For example, if you live in an area with cold winds from the North, setting the coop against a wall or building that will mitigate the winds will help keep your birds warm in the colder months.

-Alternatively, if it gets blisteringly hot by noon, placing the coop in an area where it gets shade from the worst of the heat will help.
+Alternatively, if it gets blisteringly hot by noon, placing the coop in an area where it gets shade from the worst heat will help.

-The take away here is you need to buy something that is suitable for the types of weather you get.
-Take a good look at your property before you buy – where exactly are you going to put the coop?
+The takeaway here is you need to buy something suitable for the weather you get.
+Take a good look at your property before you buy – where exactly will you put the coop?